Mike-Durning/Split-Keyboard-Layers/README.md

 5. 2 OLED screens (1 for each KB side) - shows layers/wpm/ect
 6. Smaller pieces/screws/tinted glass/case + puck (puck for future tenting)/ect

-## Benefits of Split KB - Why it might be worth changing layouts - WASD is inefficient in comparison to latest layout research
+## Benefits of Split KB - Why it might be worth changing layouts?
+WASD is inefficient in comparison to latest layout research

 | Acronym           | Meaning                           | Impact on Typing                                                                                                                            | Impact Type | Example                                                     |
 | ----------------- | --------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------- | ----------- | ----------------------------------------------------------- |